 To wrap up the French theme of this week, after sharing a cool learning resource and a new book about the Quebec dialect, it's time for a video in French!
 Today's one is subtitled in four languages; original French, English, Arabic and Portuguese!

 This video was actually recorded two months ago, just before I left Brussels.
-I had the chance to finally meet up with Christine Schmit in person – she is the one who translated the Language Hacking Guide to French (here is the sales page in French for “Domptez les langues étrangères“).
+I had the chance to finally meet up with Christine Schmit in person – she is the one who translated the Language Hacking Guide to French.
 She is from Luxembourg, but made the trip to spend a few hours with me.
 You can see more about her on her site Languages and Translation.

 As you may already know, I worked as a freelance translator for several years myself too – specifically just for technical documents related to my specialisation of electronic engineering.
 You can read in detail about my background before getting into it, and how I managed to start my location independent work as a translator.